meiosis97/StableMate/pkg/README.md

 ## Before we start

-Please be noted that this is an instruction of using StableMate by sourcing a R script, which contains all the StableMate functionality but is not a proper R package.
+Please be noted that this is an instruction of using StableMate by sourcing a R script, which contains all the StableMate functions but is not a proper R package.
 Sourcing a R script will load all the functions in the script to the R global environment, and this could overwrite the variables that are already defined in the global environment (if any variable shares the same name as our functions).
-However, we created comprehensive names for our functions and so it’s not likely that overwriting will happen.
+However, we created comprehensive names for our functions and so it’s not likely that such overwriting will happen.

 The proper R package is under development, and it will be released soon.
 **But we expect that what we documented here should also work easy and